Young driver insurance

 Here are our top tips for getting cheap car insurance for young drivers.

 Bizarrely, adding a second named driver to your policy can cut your costs.
-We tried adding a 40-year-old family member as an 'occasional' user (not a main driver) to an 18-year-old's policy which cut the cost by around £1,000.
+We tried adding a 40-year-old family member as an 'occasional' user (not a main driver) to an 18-year-old's policy, and this cut the cost by around £1,000.
 These seven tips show how you can get cheaper car insurance...

-• Car insurance is all about risk.
+Car insurance is all about risk.
 That's why it can work.
-If you're a high-risk driver and you add someone who is a much lower risk as a 2nd (and/or 3rd) driver, they can bring down the average risk and you may get a cheaper policy.
+If you're a high-risk driver and you add someone who is a much lower risk as a 2nd (or 3rd) driver, they can bring down the average risk and you may get a cheaper policy.

-• This isn't just for young drivers.
-While it works well for young drivers as they are automatically seen as a high risk, it can work for anyone – but of course is especially powerful for those with costlier insurance.
+This isn't just for young drivers.
+While it works well for young drivers as they are automatically seen as a high risk, it can work for anyone – but of course it's especially powerful for those with costlier insurance.

-Our latest findings of over one million quotes from January to April 2024, from MoneySupermarket, now show it is 26 days ahead of your renewal date (though any time between 20 and 27 days ahead doesn't change the price by much) to generally get the cheapest quote.
+Our latest findings, from looking at over one million quotes given via MoneySupermarket between January and April 2024, show it is now 26 days ahead of your renewal date.
+Though any time between 20 and 27 days ahead doesn't change the price by much.

-This analysis showed a policy costs an average of £2,277 a year on renewal day, but 26 days earlier the average is just £906 a year – a MASSIVE £1,371 difference.
+This analysis showed a policy cost an average of £2,277 a year on renewal day, but 26 days earlier the average was just £906 a year – a MASSIVE £1,371 difference.

 We've full info on how to bag the cheapest car insurance policy in this guide – see our comparison sites order below.